 TREKKING IN BHUTAN

 All our treks are well planned, accompanied by trained staff who will take care of all the necessities and make sure that you enjoy trekking in Bhutan.
-With large assortment of trekking supplies and crew, you will trek through wild and verdant forests with abundant birds and animal lives, across high passes against the back drop of towering snow- capped mountains and along ice-fed gushing streams.
+In Bhutan, unlike Nepal, we use horses to carry food, equipment, and baggage instead of Sherpa porters which makes a huge difference in the experience.
+With a large assortment of trekking supplies and crew, you will trek through wild and verdant forests with abundant birds and animal lives, across high passes against the backdrop of towering snow-capped mountains, and along ice-fed gushing streams.